 When welcoming anyone new to the home, an assessment of the young person's needs is carried out.
-Within this process, we will consider if the young person is compatible with others who access the service.
+Within this process, we will consider if the young person is compatible with others who access the service or how this needs to be managed effectively.